gbiz123/simple-server-backup/README.md

 # simple-server-backup

 Backs up remote servers by reading host and device information from a dedicated block in `/etc/hosts`, then cloning each server's disk over SSH using `dd`.
+Great if you have lots of servers or VPS's and want to back them all up to a single place under your control.

 ## Requirements